It would be fair to assume you would probably experience some sort of decline in your libido as a new mother and breastfeeding woman.

 Should I have sex with my partner even though I have low libido/sex drive?

-Low libido in any relationship can be such a sensitive topic to deal with.
-Some new mothers may feel guilty saying no to sex with their partner, who then feel rejected or unloved.
+Low libido in any relationship can be a sensitive topic to deal with.
+Some new mothers might feel guilty saying no to sex with their partners, who might then feel rejected or unloved.

-Some new mothers share that their partners try to pressure them into sex, or they get tired of their partner asking for sex.
+Some new mothers say their partners try to pressure them into sex, or they get tired of their partners asking for sex.

-However, it’s important to communicate openly with your partner – it may be helpful to remind your partner (and yourself!) that you’re doing a great job, giving your baby the best nutritional food available and this is a small pay off for now.
+However, it’s important to communicate openly with your partner.
+It might be helpful to remind your partner (and yourself) that you’re doing a great job and giving your baby the best nutritional food available.
+Low libido is a small price to pay, for now.

-Remind your partner that the loss of sex drive is perfectly normal for a breastfeeding mother, and is nothing to do with your feelings for them, but more to do with a ‘tap’ being turned down (or off!) to make way for something else.
+Remind your partner that the loss of sex drive is perfectly normal for a breastfeeding mother, and is nothing to do with your feelings for him, but more to do with a ‘tap’ being turned down (or off) to make way for something else.

-If you don’t want to have sex, don’t, but in this case, try to make sure you find other ways to create intimacy in your relationship to keep it strong.
-Of course, a baby will take up a great deal of your time, so you both need to find little ways to take care of each other too because, before the baby, there was the two of you – and one day when he or she leaves home, it’ll be back to just the two of you again.
+If you don’t want to have sex, don’t.
+If this is the case, though, try to make sure you find other ways to create intimacy in your relationship to keep it strong.
+Of course, a baby will take up a great deal of your time, so you both need to find little ways to take care of each other because, before the baby, there were just two of you and, one day, when your child leaves home, it’ll be back to just the two of you again.
 It’s important to keep nurturing your relationship through all the ups and downs.